 The bacteria that cause staph infections can often be found on the skin.
-An infection develops when the bacteria enters the body through a break in the skin.
+An infection happens when the bacteria enter the body through a break in the skin.
 The bacteria may only affect local skin tissue or can enter the bloodstream.
-Once in the blood, it can pass to other areas of the body such as the heart, bones, or joints.
+Once in the blood, it can pass to other areas of the body.
+Examples include the heart, bones, or joints.

 |Staph Bacteria Can Enter the Body Through Breaks in the Skin|